AlanDeSmet/tis-100-puzzle-lint/README.md

 ===================

 tis-100-puzzle-lint analyzes puzzle programs written in Lua for TIS-100.
 It reports compilation errors, runtime errors, and invalid data.
+It can optionally display a preview of what the puzzle will look like in TIS-100.

 This program requires a Lua interpreter.
 If you're on Linux, your distribution can probably provide a suitable one.
 Otherwise check